ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-mppic.md

 | `double` | 0.3     |

 Description
-:   Selectiveness of trajectories by their costs (The closer this value to 0, the “more” we take in consideration controls with less cost), 0 mean use control with best cost, huge value will lead to just taking mean of all trajectories without cost consideration.
+:   Selectiveness of trajectories by their costs (The closer this value to 0, the "more" we take in consideration controls with less cost), 0 mean use control with best cost, huge value will lead to just taking mean of all trajectories without cost consideration.

 ### **`gamma`**